SassDoc/sassdoc.github.io/using-your-own-theme/index.md

 ## Packaging to the World

-Now that your awesome theme is ready, you probably want to make it available to everybody as a `"theme": "your-theme"` line in their configuration file.
+Now that your awesome theme is ready, you probably want to make it available to everybody as a `theme: your-theme` line in their configuration file.

 To do this, create a `package.json` in your theme's directory (the one containing the `index.js`).
 Give it a name (prefixed with